-(B) The requirements of paragraph (b)(1)(A) may be met by a Supervisory Analyst approved pursuant to NYSE Rule 344 with respect to: (i) research reports on debt and equity securities; (ii) retail communications as described in NASD Rule 2711(a)(9)(A); and (iii) other research that does not meet the definition of “research report” under NASD Rule 2711(a)(9), provided that the Supervisory Analyst has technical expertise in the particular product area.
+(B) The requirements of paragraph (b)(1)(A) may be met by a Supervisory Analyst approved pursuant to NYSE Rule 344 with respect to: (i) research reports on debt and equity securities as described in Rules 2241(a)(11) and 2242(a)(3); (ii) retail communications as described in Rules 2241(a)(11)(A) and 2242(a)(3)(A); and (iii) other research communications, provided that the Supervisory Analyst has technical expertise in the particular product area.
 A Supervisory Analyst may not approve a retail communication that requires a separate registration unless the Supervisory Analyst also has such other registration.

 (C) The requirements of paragraph (b)(1)(A) shall not apply with regard to any retail communication if, at the time that a member intends to publish or distribute it:

 (i) another member has filed it with the Department and has received a letter from the Department stating that it appears to be consistent with applicable standards; and

 (ii) the member using it in reliance upon this subparagraph has not materially altered it and will not use it in a manner that is inconsistent with the conditions of the Department's letter.